ndbellew/AppliedCryptography/Assignments/Homework2/Answersheet.md

 ### B

 The information entropy for n events where n is a positive integer equals the entropy of a single event multiplied by the number of desired events.
-As determined above the entropy of an event would be $1.5726$ so the entropy for n events would be $n \times 1.5726 $ or $1.5726n$
+As determined above the entropy of an event would be 1.5726 so the entropy for n events would be ${n \times 1.5726}$ or $1.5726n$

 ### C